An Illustrated History of Old Sutton in St.Helens

 On March 23rd 1900, the Manchester Times described how 250 men had been involved in the sinking and construction of shafts over the "past four or five years" but had now been discharged.
 They said that the high prices of fuel and iron had also contributed to the suspension of operations at Clock Face as well as the problems with water.

-Many of the original pit sinkers had stayed at the Clock Face Inn and on February 4th 1908, licensee James Naylor successfully applied to a St.Helens licensing hearing for permission to build a new, larger house.
+Many of the pit sinkers had stayed at the Clock Face Inn and on February 4th 1908, licensee James Naylor successfully applied to a St.Helens licensing hearing for permission to build a new, larger house.
 This, he argued, was needed to serve the expanding population of the district, which until very recently had been mainly agricultural.
 The 200 miners and surface workers that were presently employed at Clock Face Colliery required accommodation and so a large number of houses were being built.
-At the license hearing it was stated that the colliery had plans to expand its workforce to between 1000 to 1500 employees.
+At the licence hearing it was stated that the colliery had plans to expand its workforce to between 1000 to 1500 employees.
 Shafts were also being sunk at the new Sutton Manor Colliery nearby and mineworkers would soon be needed to work that mine.

 Like all pits, Clock Face colliery had its share of industrial disputes.
 Some were national strikes, others were regional or localised disputes, such as in 1910.
 Then the men at Clock Face struck for a number of months from February, over revised working conditions.
 In September 1910, men employed at the Wigan Coal and Iron Company's thirteen other pits, voted 2:1 to go out on strike in sympathy.